COMMUNITY VOICES

 100% of successful anti-encryption campaigns featured community testimonials

-Your experience in any of these categories helps build the case for transparency
+Accounts in any of these categories add to the public record

-Did real-time scanner information help you evacuate, take shelter, or make a critical decision during an emergency?
-These stories directly counter the claim that scanners have no public benefit.
+Did real-time scanner information help you evacuate, take shelter, or make a decision during an emergency?
+These accounts directly refute the claim that scanners have no public benefit.

 • School lockdown awareness